joshrap67/LiteWeightApi/README.md

 ## Deployment

+To deploy a new docker image to Google Cloud run the following commands in the root of the API directory (same hierarchy as the Dockerfile)

+`docker build -t us-east1-docker.pkg.dev/liteweight-faa1a/liteweight-api/api-image .`

+`docker push us-east1-docker.pkg.dev/liteweight-faa1a/liteweight-api/api-image`

+Note that this will create a new image digest in Artifact Registry.
+After a couple or so docker pushes it may be prudent to go to Artifact Registry to clean up unused images.

+To deploy the API, assuming the API is already initialized in Goolge Cloud Run, run the following command:

+`run deploy liteweightapi --image=us-east1-docker.pkg.dev/liteweight-faa1a/liteweight-api/api-image --region us-central1`

+If it is not initiazlied the same command can be used but the environment variables must be set either manually in the cloud UI or via the `--set-env-vars` flag.

-To deploy the documentation, simply run the publish powershell script.
-This requires google cloud credentials and the swashbuckle CLI NuGet package globally installed.
+To deploy the documentation, simply run the publish powershell script in the documentation directory.
+This requires google cloud credentials and the [Swashbuckle CLI NuGet package](https://www.nuget.org/packages/Swashbuckle.AspNetCore.Cli) globally installed.

 ## Authors